krzemienski/awesome-from-stars/README.md

 * [ContainerSolutions/template-spring-boot](https://github.com/ContainerSolutions/template-spring-boot): Template for a Spring boot project
 * [DavidBrightSparc/Tenets-of-IT](https://github.com/DavidBrightSparc/Tenets-of-IT): The Tenets of IT: an accumulation of IT advice, wisdom, and humour.
 * [tensorflow/tensorflow](https://github.com/tensorflow/tensorflow): An Open Source Machine Learning Framework for Everyone
+* [faressoft/terminalizer](https://github.com/faressoft/terminalizer): 🦄 Record your terminal and generate animated gif images or share a web player
 * [k4m4/terminals-are-sexy](https://github.com/k4m4/terminals-are-sexy): 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 * [termux/termux-api](https://github.com/termux/termux-api): Termux add-on app which exposes device functionality as API to command line programs.
 * [termux/termux-packages](https://github.com/termux/termux-packages): A build system and primary set of packages for Termux.